 - 1. The development must be begun not later than the expiration of three years beginning with the date of this permission. - [To comply with Section 91 of the Town and Country Planning Act 1990, as amended by the Planning & Compulsory Purchase Act 2004]. - 2.
-There shall be no extension of the existing car parking area as denoted on the revised Block Plan received on 8 October 2019. - [For the avoidance of doubt and to comply with policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies].
+The change of use hereby approved shall only apply to the area shown within the red line denoted on the revised Block Plan received on 14 November 2019.
+There shall be no extension of the existing car parking area as denoted on this block plan. - [For the avoidance of doubt and to comply with policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies].